Mergus: Taxonomy

 The genus Mergus was introduced in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae.
 The genus name is the Latin word for an unidentified waterbird mentioned by Pliny the Elder and other authors; some sources have identified the original mergus as referring to either a cormorant or Scopoli's shearwater.
 The type species was designated as Mergus serrator Linnaeus, 1758 (the red-breasted merganser) by Thomas Campbell Eyton in 1838.

+Etymology

+The genus name is a Latin word used by Pliny the Elder and other Roman authors to refer to an unspecified diving waterbird.

+The English name merganser, first used in Mediaeval Latin by Conrad Gesner in 1555, and as an English loan word in 1752, means "diving goose", from merg (as in "submerge"), + Anser.
+The name goosander is older in English usage, first attested in 1622 with the spelling "gossander" and 1674 with its current spelling; it is of unknown etymology but possibly from a Scandinavian origin as "gossand", where goss is unknown, and -and is a duck.

 Recent species

 The genus contains four living species and two recently extinct species.